vivektiwary/standford_compilers_cs143/README.md

-# standford_compilers_cs143
+# Standford Compilers cs143
-This Repo contains the Docker setup along with Assignments Solutions
+This Repo contains the Docker setup

 ## Steps to run